kabindra-shrestha/Music-GPT/README.md

 ### Presentation
 The ```features``` layer contains components involved in showing information to the user.
 The main part of this layer are the views(activity, compose) and ViewModels.

+## Features & Functionality

+### Default Splash Screen:
+The app uses the system default splash screen for fast initial loading.

+### Custom Splash Screen:
+A custom splash screen is added to simulate an API hit and improve the user experience.

+### Dashboard Navigation:
+After the splash, users are redirected to the dashboard featuring:

+- __Top Bar__: Displays the app logo.

+- __Bottom Navigation__: Includes Home, Discover, Recommended, and Profile sections.

+### Home Screen:

+Simulates an API call by showing shimmer placeholders.

+Loads mock music data smoothly.

+### Mini Player Animations:

+Clicking playable or generated music triggers a mini player with slide-in and fade-in animations.

+Clicking unplayable items like queued or generating music triggers a slide-out and fade-out animation.

+### Create Music Input:

+A Create button opens an attractive input text field.

+The input field supports "queue" and "generate" keywords, featuring gradient borders and gradient shadows for a modern ambience.

+### Queue Music:

+Entering the "queue" keyword adds a queued music item to the list.

+Updates are reflected smoothly in the UI.

+### Generate Music:

+Entering the "generate" keyword creates a new music item.

+Shows a generating state to simulate an API call.

+The UI updates progress smoothly while generating music.

+### Unlimited Music Actions:
+Users can queue or generate multiple music items without limitations.

+### Smooth Multi-Music Generation:

+Multiple music generation processes run independently.

+Each generating item updates smoothly and concurrently, providing a seamless experience.